 That might have been the beginning of the end for me.

 They’ve told my husband to tell me to quit writing and posting online about homeschooling since they feel it’s a kick in the teeth to them, as public school teachers.
 As if I didn’t teach in various school environments for ten years before committing to homeschooling.
 I’ve examined my posts and my heart and I’ve tried to be kind, welcoming, open, forgiving over and over again.
 I realize many families have vast differences and I want to accept and learn from those differences.
 I have a voice and I will use it.

 For a long time, I just told myself it’s because we didn’t get a lot of time to get to know one another before I married Aaron and we move frequently with the military.
-I wanted to understand they’re closer to each other than they can ever be to me and my kids.
+I want to understand they’re closer to each other than they can ever be to me and my kids.
 But it’s becoming obvious that I’m not wanted nor welcomed.